Operation Tracer: Early history

-At a January 1942 meeting, a report by two of the consultants was analyzed.
+At a January 1942 meeting, a report by two of the consultants was analysed.
 The report made suggestions as to personnel, exercise, provisions, including food, alcohol and tobacco, ventilation, and sanitation.
 If one of the team members died, it was recommended that their remains be embalmed and cemented.
 Those at the meeting decided that the Operation Tracer team should have six members: an officer who would serve as leader of the team, two doctors, and three telegraphists.
 It was proposed that a rehearsal be conducted to evaluate the psychological suitability of the proposed team members.
 It was suggested that the rehearsal take place in Scotland.
 At a meeting held the following month, in February 1942, it was recommended that Lieutenant White of the Royal Naval Volunteer Reserve be interviewed.
 It was proposed that once the Tracer team was chosen, a second team be organised, and observations posts at other places such as Aden and Malta be considered.

-On 13 April 1942, Godfrey released a memo, the fourth paragraph of which stated: Edward Merrett served as Godfrey's secretary.
-Writer Ian Fleming, of James Bond fame, was his personal assistant.
-Both were involved in Operation Tracer.
-Fleming had been a stockbroker in civilian life before he had been recruited to the Royal Naval Volunteer Reserve and commissioned as a lieutenant commander in 1939.
-It was after the war that he wrote the James Bond novels.
-In addition to serving as personal assistant to the DNI during World War II, Fleming was the mastermind of a special unit in 1942.
-Eventually known as the 30 Assault Unit, the naval commando unit was charged with acquiring intelligence information and went into ports that had fallen to the Allies.
-Fleming recruited a diverse assortment of men, including Arctic explorers, Royal Marines, and linguists.
-Their instructors even included a thief who taught them the skills of safe-cracking and lock-picking.